dpnm-ni/ni-mano/ni_nfvo_client_api/docs/VnfApi.md

 # create an instance of the API class
 api_instance = ni_nfvo_client.VnfApi()
-vnf_spec = ni_nfvo_client.VNFSpec() # VNFSpec | Flavor of VNF instance to be deployed as well as the target node.
+vnf_spec = ni_nfvo_client.VnfSpec() # VnfSpec | Flavor of Vnf instance to be deployed as well as the target node.

 try:
-    # Instantiate an instance of a VNF flavor on a given node.
+    # Instantiate an instance of a Vnf flavor on a given node.
 Return vnf ID if success
     api_response = api_instance.deploy_vnf(vnf_spec)
     pprint(api_response)
 except ApiException as e: